 The target group should perceive the information sent as relevant to their needs and preferences.
 Only then will they properly understand and remember the information.

 The communicated information should be comprehensive so that it fully addresses the communication requirements.
-Inadequate communication may be distorted and require a lot of clarification leading to a lot of wastage of time.
+Inadequate communication may be distorted and require a lot of clarification leading to a lot of wasted time.

 The information that you deliver should seem realistic and within the business’s capacity to deliver.
 The confidence that clients have in a business is largely based on their previous experiences with the business, that is, whether it has lived up to its promises in the past.
 When promises made are not delivered, it can bring disrepute to the brand and damage the confidence that customers have in the business.